-6.1 Patient Consent: Identify a point of contact that will be responsible for working with Healthix to ensure that your organization completes the state mandated consent audit.
+6.1 Patient Consent: Identify a point of contact that will be responsible for working with Healthix to complete the state mandated consent audit.
 You will receive instructions on how the audit will be conducted via email from a member of the Compliance team.
 You must send Healthix a copy of the consent forms you have stored at your facility for each patient shown in the consent audit list by secure email or Fax.
 Healthix will evaluate the copies of the consent forms signed by patients.
 A consent audit report will be generated and shared with your organization.
 Depending on your audit score, you may be required to perform some remediation.
 Remediation requirements vary with score ranges.

-6.2 User Validation Audit: Identify a point of contact that will be responsible for working with Healthix to ensure that your organization completes the audit.
+6.2 User Validation Audit: Identify a point of contact that will be responsible for working with Healthix to complete the audit.
 The purpose of the audit is to ensure that the information Healthix has, and the level of access for your authorized users is accurate and up to date.
 You will receive a report of all your authorized users with active accounts.
 If necessary, a Corrective Action Plan may be required to address any non-compliance issues identified through the review.

-6.3 Identity Proofing: Identify a point of contact responsible for validating your identity proofing process.
-Healthix will require you to produce documentation for a sample of authorized Healthix users at your organization.
-Healthix or the Participant must implement initial user identity-proofing procedures (either remote or in person) that require Authorized Users to provide identifying materials and information (e.g., a valid current primary Government Picture ID and either address of record or nationality, such as a driver's license or passport) upon application for access to information through Healthix.
+6.3 Identity Proofing: Identify a point of contact responsible for working with Healthix to complete this audit.
+This individual will be required to validate identity for a sample of authorized Healthix users at your organization.
+The Participant must implement user identity-proofing procedures that require Authorized Users to provide identifying materials and information (e.g., a valid current primary Government Picture ID and either address of record or nationality, such as a driver's license or passport) upon application for access to information through Healthix.

 6.4 User Access Audit: Identify a point of contact that will be responsible for working with Healthix to validate whether the access of the Authorized User was executed appropriately and in accordance with SHIN-NY and Healthix policies (example: user involved in direct patient treatment or care management).

 6.5 One-to-One (1:1) Exchange (if applicable): Identify a point of contact that will be responsible for working with Healthix.
-A Participant in a One-to -One exchange agrees to be audited on a regular basis by Healthix to 1) validate proper authorization between parties, 2) validate patient/member relationship with providers and 3) proper level use of the PHI within the receiving provider.
+A Participant in a One-to-One exchange agrees to be audited on a regular basis by Healthix to 1) validate proper authorization between parties, 2) validate patient/member relationship with providers and 3) proper level use of the PHI within the receiving provider.